 - Nanny Care – Sometimes called in-home care, nanny care is provided by a friend, a relative, or a “nanny” who works in a family's home caring for the children.
 The work may be full-time or part-time, and the nanny may or may not live with the family.
 The caregiver is responsible for the complete care of the children of the employer.
 The family is the legal employer and must comply with all federal tax laws.

-Please review the quality child care checklist to determine the quality of these child care settings including family, friends and neighbor child care.
+Please review the quality child care checklists from SC Child Care Services (Family Child Care Home or Child Care Center) or the American Psychological Association's (APA) "High Five" Questions to determine the quality of any and all child care settings including family, friends and neighbor child care.
 No matter who the caregiver is, your child should have a safe, healthy, and developmentally appropriate learning environment.